hallamlab/reMap/README.md

 The results of running all the commands below will be stored in two locations: *--mdpath* which contains the trained model with additional files and *--rspath* which has the cost file.

 #### Example 1
-If you wish to randomly allocate bags for a given multi-label bag dataset (e.g. "biocyc_B.pkl") that is obtained from Example 2 or 3, execute the following command:
+If you wish to randomly allocate bags for a given multi-label bag dataset (e.g. "biocyc205_tier23_9255_B.pkl") that is obtained from Example 2 or 3, execute the following command:

-``python main.py --train --random-allocation --theta-bern 0.3 --yB-name "biocyc_B.pkl" --model-name "[file name (without extension)]" --dspath "[path to the store bags dataset]"``
+``python main.py --train --random-allocation --theta-bern 0.3 --yB-name "biocyc205_tier23_9255_B.pkl" --model-name "[file name (without extension)]" --dspath "[path to the store bags dataset]"``

 where *--theta-bern* is a Bernoulli probability value for allocating bags randomly to either -1, or +1.

 #### Example 2
-To train reMap given multi-label input data (e.g. "biocyc_X.pkl"), multi-label pathway data (e.g. "biocyc_y.pkl"), and multi-label bag dataset (e.g. "biocyc_B.pkl") that is obtained from Example 2 or 3, execute the following command:
+To train reMap given multi-label input data (e.g. "biocyc205_tier23_9255_X.pkl"), multi-label pathway data (e.g. "biocyc205_tier23_9255_y.pkl"), and multi-label bag dataset (e.g. "biocyc205_tier23_9255_B.pkl") that is obtained from Example 2 or 3, execute the following command:

-``python main.py --train --calc-label-cost --alpha 16 --ssample-input-size 0.05 --ssample-label-size 50 --calc-subsample-size 50 --bags-labels "bag_pathway.pkl" --features-name "features.npz" --bag-centroid-name "bag_centroid.npz" --rho-name "rho.npz" --X-name "biocyc_X.pkl" --y-name "biocyc_y.pkl" --yB-name "biocyc_B.pkl" --file-name "biocyc" --model-name "[model name (without extension)]" --mdpath "[path to the model]" --dspath "[path to the dataset]" --rspath "[path to store the results (e.g. costs)]" --logpath "[path to the log directory] --batch 50 --num-epochs 3 --num-jobs 10``
+``python main.py --train --calc-label-cost --alpha 16 --ssample-input-size 0.05 --ssample-label-size 50 --calc-subsample-size 50 --bags-labels "bag_pathway.pkl" --features-name "features.npz" --bag-centroid-name "bag_centroid.npz" --rho-name "rho.npz" --X-name "biocyc205_tier23_9255_X.pkl" --y-name "biocyc205_tier23_9255_y.pkl" --yB-name "biocyc205_tier23_9255_B.pkl" --file-name "biocyc" --model-name "[model name (without extension)]" --mdpath "[path to the model]" --dspath "[path to the dataset]" --rspath "[path to store the results (e.g. costs)]" --logpath "[path to the log directory] --batch 50 --num-epochs 3 --num-jobs 10``

-where *--calc-label-cost* is a boolean variable indicating whether to estimate the cost of labels, *--alpha* is a hyper-parameter for controlling bags centroids, *--ssample-input-size* is the input subsample size, *--ssample-label-size* corresponds the maximum number of labels to be sampled, *--calc-subsample-size* is loss computed on selected samples, *--bags-labels* is the file name to bagging pathways (e.g. "bag_pathway.pkl"), *--features-name* corresponds the file name of the features (e.g. "features.npz"), *--bag-centroid-name* corresponds the file name of bags centroids (e.g. "bag_centroid.npz"), *--rho-name* is the file name of bags correlations (e.g. "rho.npz"), *--batch* is batch size, *--num-epochs* corresponds the number of iterations over the training set, *--num-jobs* corresponds the number of parallel workers, *--X-name* is the input space of a multi-label data (e.g. "biocyc_X.pkl"), *--y-name* is the pathway space of multi-label data (e.g. "biocyc_y.pkl"), and *--yB-name* is the bag space of a multi-label data (e.g. "biocyc_B.pkl") that is obtained from Example 2 or 3.
+where *--calc-label-cost* is a boolean variable indicating whether to estimate the cost of labels, *--alpha* is a hyper-parameter for controlling bags centroids, *--ssample-input-size* is the input subsample size, *--ssample-label-size* corresponds the maximum number of labels to be sampled, *--calc-subsample-size* is loss computed on selected samples, *--bags-labels* is the file name to bagging pathways (e.g. "bag_pathway.pkl"), *--features-name* corresponds the file name of the features (e.g. "features.npz"), *--bag-centroid-name* corresponds the file name of bags centroids (e.g. "bag_centroid.npz"), *--rho-name* is the file name of bags correlations (e.g. "rho.npz"), *--batch* is batch size, *--num-epochs* corresponds the number of iterations over the training set, *--num-jobs* corresponds the number of parallel workers, *--X-name* is the input space of a multi-label data (e.g. "biocyc205_tier23_9255_X.pkl"), *--y-name* is the pathway space of multi-label data (e.g. "biocyc205_tier23_9255_y.pkl"), and *--yB-name* is the bag space of a multi-label data (e.g. "biocyc205_tier23_9255_B.pkl") that is obtained from Example 2 or 3.

 ### Transforming
 To transform a dataset (e.g. "golden_X.pkl") into bags using pretrained model, execute the following command:

-``python main.py --transform --ssample-label-size 100 --bags-labels "bag_pathway.pkl" --features-name "features.npz" --bag-centroid-name "bag_centroid.npz" --rho-name "rho.npz" --X-name "biocyc_X.pkl" --y-name "biocyc_y.pkl" --model-name "[model name (without prefix and extension, e.g. "reMap.pkl")]" --mdpath "[path to the model]" --dspath "[path to the dataset]" --batch 50 --num-jobs 10``
+``python main.py --transform --ssample-label-size 100 --bags-labels "bag_pathway.pkl" --features-name "features.npz" --bag-centroid-name "bag_centroid.npz" --rho-name "rho.npz" --X-name "biocyc205_tier23_9255_X.pkl" --y-name "biocyc205_tier23_9255_y.pkl" --file-name "[name of bag data excluding extension]" --model-name "[model name (without prefix and extension, e.g. "reMap.pkl")]" --mdpath "[path to the model]" --dspath "[path to the dataset]" --batch 50 --num-jobs 10``

-where *--ssample-label-size* corresponds the maximum number of labels to be sampled, *--bags-labels* is the file name to bagging pathways (e.g. "bag_pathway.pkl"), *--features-name* corresponds the file name of the features (e.g. "features.npz"), *--bag-centroid-name* corresponds the file name of bags centroids (e.g. "bag_centroid.npz"), *--rho-name* is the file name of bags correlations (e.g. "rho.npz"), *--batch* is batch size, *--num-jobs* corresponds the number of parallel workers, *--X-name* is the input space of a multi-label data (e.g. "biocyc_X.pkl"), and *--y-name* is the pathway space of multi-label data (e.g. "biocyc_y.pkl").
+where *--ssample-label-size* corresponds the maximum number of labels to be sampled, *--bags-labels* is the file name to bagging pathways (e.g. "bag_pathway.pkl"), *--features-name* corresponds the file name of the features (e.g. "features.npz"), *--bag-centroid-name* corresponds the file name of bags centroids (e.g. "bag_centroid.npz"), *--rho-name* is the file name of bags correlations (e.g. "rho.npz"), *--batch* is batch size, *--num-jobs* corresponds the number of parallel workers, *--X-name* is the input space of a multi-label data (e.g. "biocyc205_tier23_9255_X.pkl"), *--y-name* is the pathway space of multi-label data (e.g. "biocyc205_tier23_9255_y.pkl"), and *--file-name* is the PREFIX name of generated bag data (excluding extension).

 ## Citing